dylanpieper/ShinySurveyJS-Template/readme.md

 ## Disclaimer

 This application template was not built with comprehensive security features.
-It lacks authentication, user management, private data encryption, and protection against common vulnerabilities.
-It is not suitable for production use without personalized security upgrades.
+It lacks robust authentication methods, user management, private data encryption, and protection against common vulnerabilities like SQL injection.
+It is not suitable for production use.
 Users must implement their own security measures and accept all associated risks.
 No warranty is provided.